COVID 19 Close Contact Instructions

 Student Medical Excuse Letter Policy

 As of December 11, 2017 Spartan Health Center will not issue a medical excuse letter for missed academic classes or events or work that occur PRIOR to the date that you are seen in the office.
 Medical providers will determine if there is a medical necessity to be excused from future activity or classes based on severity of illness.
-In order to maintain the integrity of the system you must be seen in the clinic Monday through Friday 8 am to 5 pm.
+In order to maintain the integrity of the system you must be seen in the clinic or via telehealth visit Monday through Friday 8 am to 5 pm.
 Schedule an appointment by phone, in the office or by appointment request through the SHC website.
 Appointment requests through the SHC website can be submitted at any time; staff check the website regularly throughout the workday.

 Please DO NOT use email to request appointments or to convey medical information due to confidentiality concerns.
 Please inform staff at 757-278-3360 if you encounter any problem utilizing the SHC website appointment request.
 Any and all notes documenting date of your medical visit must be submitted to the Dean of Student’s office as per NSU Student Handbook instructions.